zaurastudios/PixelToolkit/.github/EVENTS.md

 Present in [`src/main/ipc-events/create.ts`](/src/main/ipc-events/create.ts)

-- `open-directory`: OpeUns the dialog for choosing directory for project files.
+- `open-directory`: Opens the dialog for choosing directory for project files.
   - **Replies:**
     - `opened-directory`: Returns if cancelled or not, path to dir (if not cancelled) and if selected dir is empty (if not cancelled)
 - `open-yml`: This is for selecting a pre-existing project.